Waning Moon: Part 1

 Joe decided he had to give them more than he’d intended, “You can see where we are.
 It’s a lab.
 They’ve collected technology from other races, some of them much older.
 One of the universe’s very early races decided that it didn’t want any competition and seeded the galaxy with trapped technology.
 Sometimes the trap is obvious.
 Sometimes it’s subtle.”

-Russian Victory pointed to the man they’d captured, a man more than eight feet tall and capable of walking on the surface of the Moon wearing metal skirt and no shirt.
+Russian Victory pointed to the man they’d captured, a man more than eight feet tall and capable of walking on the surface of the Moon wearing a metal skirt and no shirt.
 The man lay on the IDTP, a black and silver circular platform, the purple glow of his skin reflecting off the metal.

 Russian Victor asked, “Where does he come from?
 Is he one of their projects?”